§ 5701 “Reciprocal” insurance defined.

 Modifications of the terms of the subscribers’ agreement or of the power of attorney of a domestic reciprocal insurer shall be made jointly by the attorney and the subscribers’ advisory committee.
 No such modification shall be effective retroactively nor as to any insurance contract issued prior thereto.

 18 Del.
 C. 1953, § 5709; 56 Del.
 Laws, c.
 380, § 1.;

 (a) Concurrently with the filing of the declaration provided for in § 5706 of this title, the attorney of a domestic reciprocal insurer shall file with the Commissioner a bond in favor of this State for the benefit of all persons damaged as a result of breach by the attorney of the conditions of the attorney’s bond as set forth in subsection (b) hereof.
 The bond shall be executed by the attorney and by an authorized corporate surety and shall be subject to the Commissioner’s approval.

-(b) The bond shall be in the penal sum of $25,000, aggregate in form, conditioned that the attorney will faithfully account for all moneys and other property of the insurer coming into the attorney's hands and that such attorney will not withdraw or appropriate to his/her own use from the funds of the insurer any moneys or property to which he/she is not entitled under the power of attorney.
+(b) The bond shall be in the penal sum of $25,000, aggregate in form, conditioned that the attorney will faithfully account for all moneys and other property of the insurer coming into the attorney’s hands and that such attorney will not withdraw or appropriate to his or her own use from the funds of the insurer any moneys or property to which he or she is not entitled under the power of attorney.

 § 5711 Deposit in lieu of bond.

 In lieu of the bond required under § 5710 of this title, the attorney may maintain on deposit, through the office of the Commissioner, a like amount in cash or in value of securities qualified under this title as insurers’ investments and subject to the same conditions as the bond.